Tony Sewell

-Cleveland Anthony Sewell, Baron Sewell of Sanderstead, (born 6 August 1959) is a British educational consultant, founder, and chair of the educational charity Generating Genius.
-In July 2020, Sewell was appointed chair of the Commission on Race and Ethnic Disparities, tasked with investigating race disparity in the UK.
-He also sits as a life peer in the House of Lords and has been described as an admirer of the Black conservative scholar Thomas Sowell.
+Cleveland Anthony Sewell, Baron Sewell of Sanderstead, (born 6 August 1959) is a British educational consultant and the founder and chair of the educational charity Generating Genius.
+In July 2020, Sewell was appointed chair of the Commission on Race and Ethnic Disparities, tasked with investigating racial disparities in the United Kingdom.
+Since 2022, Sewell has sat in the House of Lords as a life peer.
+Sewell has also been described as an admirer of the Black conservative scholar Thomas Sowell.

-Biography
+Early life and education

-Tony Sewell was born in Brixton, London, on 6 August 1959 and grew up in Penge, a suburb in the London Borough of Bromley.
+Tony Sewell was born in Brixton, London, on 6 August 1959 and grew up in Penge, a suburb in south-east London.
 Sewell's parents arrived in the United Kingdom from Jamaica in the 1950s.
-During his childhood, Sewell was a member of the Scouts, and much of his adolescence was spent in church youth-group activities in and around Sydenham, a district of south-east London.
+During his childhood, Sewell was a member of the Scouts and spent much of his adolescence participating in church youth group activities in and around Sydenham, a district of south-east London.

-In 1981, Sewell graduated from the University of Essex with a Bachelor of Arts in English literature.

-He later earned a PhD in education from the University of Nottingham in 1995, with a thesis on "the relationship between African-Caribbean boys' subculture and schooling".
+In 1981, Sewell graduated from the University of Essex with a Bachelor of Arts in English Literature.
+He later earned a PhD in education from the University of Nottingham in 1995, with a thesis on "The relationship between African-Caribbean boys' subculture and schooling".

 Career

 After graduating from university, Sewell was employed as a schoolteacher in Brent.
 Sewell left this role to teach in Jamaica for two years.

-During the late 1980s and early 1990s, he wrote a weekly social commentary column for The Voice entitled "Live and Kicking".
+During the late 1980s and early 1990s, he wrote a weekly social commentary column for The Voice titled "Live and Kicking".
 In July 2020, The Guardian reported that in a 1990 column in The Voice newspaper, Sewell had written: "We heteros are sick and tired of tortured queens playing hide and seek around their closets.
 Homosexuals are the greatest queer-bashers around.
 No other group of people are so preoccupied with making their own sexuality look dirty".
 In response, Sewell apologised and said that his comments were "wrong and offensive".
 Sewell also hosted a weekly talk show programme on Choice FM.